martineh4/contact_manager.py/README.md

     - Now 'DuplicateContactError' is raised and prevents overwriting phone numbers

 ## How to Run
-1. Ensure Python is installed on yyour device
+1. Ensure Python is installed on your device
 2. Download or clone this project
-3. Open the folder ocntaining contact_manager.py in your terminal
+3. Open the folder containing contact_manager.py in your terminal
 4. Run the program by typing python contact_manager.py